How Doctors Use Biopsies to Detect Mesothelioma

 This is also known as pleurodesis.
 Pleurodesis is a procedure primarily performed as a part of palliative care treatment for malignant mesothelioma patients.

-Sometimes called a peritoneoscopy, the laparoscopy is performed by a doctor inserting an endoscope (primarily known as a laparoscope) inside a patient’s stomach.
-This is to look around and remove samples from any tumors that may be present.
+Also a peritoneoscopy, a doctor will perform the laparoscopy by inserting an endoscope (primarily known as a laparoscope) inside a patient’s stomach.
+This is to look around and remove samples from any tumors they find.

-This procedure is more invasive and done on the operating table, where the patient will be put under general anesthesia.
-The doctor will create a few small incisions in the patient’s abdomen where the laparoscope will be inserted.
+This procedure is more invasive and done on the operating table, where the patient will get general anesthesia.
+After that, the doctor will create a few small incisions in the patient’s abdomen.
+Finally, they will then insert a laparoscope and work on removing a sample.

 If imaging tests suggest cancer is metastasizing to the lymph nodes between the patient’s lungs, a doctor may choose to sample a small piece to analyze for a more accurate diagnosis.
 The testing area is a spot between the lungs, also called the mediastinum.